MeitalTwito/minesweeper/README.md

 # minesweeper
-Sprint 1 - first submition
+Sprint 1 - Coding Academy May 2022